MicrosoftDocs/dynamics-365-project-operations/articles/psa/create-work-hours-template.md

 1. Go to **Resources** \> **Resources**.
 2. Create a new resource to reference in the calendar template, or select an existing resource.
-3. Select the **Work Hours** tab of the resource and complete the intructions in the topic, [Set work hours for a resource](https://docs.microsoft.com/dynamics365/field-service/set-work-hours-resource) to configure the calendar rules.
+3. Select the **Work Hours** tab of the resource and complete the instructions in [Set work hours for a resource](https://docs.microsoft.com/dynamics365/field-service/set-work-hours-resource) to configure the calendar rules.

 **Create a new calendar template**